ShrutiKarandikar/Portfolio/final_project_Shruti.md

 ## Method and Medium
 This project is aimed at conveying a message (call for action) to its readers.
 I have chosen to tell a story of that tee shirt which was worn only twice, that denim which lies only in the wardrobe and that jacket which was never used after flaunting your O.O.T.D.
-To ensure that the message is conveyed in a receptive attitude, understanding the audience is a crucial part for this project.
-I started with collecting as much resources as possible on this topic.
-This included web articles, news journals videos and of course Netflix.
+To ensure that the message is conveyed in a receptive attitude, understanding my audience is a crucial part for this project.

+I started my work with collecting as much resources as possible on this topic.
+This included web articles, news journals, youtube videos and even Netflix documentary.
 This data collection phase gave me further insights about what work is already done in this area.
 Followed by data collection, I started thinking about the story arch.
 To come up with a story arch, I basically asked myself these questions –

 1. Who is my target audience?
 2. What is my story?